How to Use Roleplays in ESL Teaching

 • Spending money (Government, UN etc. spending money, who gets what)

-• Traveling (where would you go? what would you do?)
+• Travelling (where would you go; what would you do?)

-• Debates on current affairs/politics Extreme opinions or opinions at the opposite ends of the spectrum work well (i.e. left wing/right wing etc.)
+• Debates on current affairs/politics – Extreme opinions or opinions at the opposite ends of the spectrum work well (left wing/right wing etc.)

-Role-plays can range from 30 minutes or one hour to a year-long corporate simulation for business English.
-Staging role-plays can be challenging for an instructor, but is also great fun.
+Role-plays can range from 30 minutes or an hour to a year-long corporate simulation for business English.
+Staging role-plays can be challenging for an instructor but is also great fun.
 After you have done a few, you will know what to expect and feel more confident.

 My experience is students love them, retain what they learn, and often leave the classroom laughing and still arguing all the way out of the building!